skliff13/CompetitionsParticipation/ImageCLEF2019/README.md

 [1] Dicente Cid, Y., Jimenez-del-Toro, O., Depeursinge, A., M¨uller, H.: Efficient and fully automatic segmentation of the lungs in CT volumes.
-In Orcun Goksel, Jimenez-del-Toro, O., Foncubierta-Rodriguez, A., M¨uller, H., eds.: Proceedings of the VISCERAL Challenge at ISBI.
+In Orcun Goksel, Jimenez-del-Toro, O., Foncubierta-Rodriguez, A., Mueller, H., eds.: Proceedings of the VISCERAL Challenge at ISBI.
 Number 1390 in CEUR Workshop Proceedings (Apr 2015) 31–35